 Planning for commercial interiors comes in many forms.
 It outlines considerations such as FF&E installation, client move-in and parameters, security protocol and access, availability to spaces, lighting access and automation, holiday décor, and more.
 Click this link to access our downloadable PDF checklist for How to Successfully Prepare for a Photo Session.

 Interior design is the art and science of enhancing the interior of a building for a healthier, more productive, and aesthetically pleasing environment to enhance the well-being of the work-life experience.
-As creative partners, we work in tandem with our clients to craft imagery that transcends merely rote documentation, but which effectively and graphically translates the design vision and professional results of the contracting team.
+As creative partners, we work in tandem with our interior design clients to craft imagery that transcends merely rote documentation, but which effectively and graphically translates the design vision and professional results of the contracting team.